 Resume your usual Croton Plant care routine

-The propagation is complete – you can now continue to care for your new Croton Plant plant as you would the mother plant.
+You can now continue to care for your new plant as you would the mother plant.

 How to propagate a Croton Plant plant through the air layering method

-This method of Croton Plant propagation can be a little trickier and fiddlier so we only recommend it if you are a slightly more experienced plant propagator!
+This method can be a little trickier and fiddlier so we only recommend it if you are slightly more experienced!
 The success rate is also lower than the stem cutting method which is important to keep in mind.

 Locate a strong healthy stem

-When propagating your Croton Plant through the air layering method you want to make sure you’re using a healthy and strong part of the stem.
-Avoid using any part of the plant that is discoloured or showing signs of pests/sunburn etc. This will impact how successful your propagation is so choosing the right part of the stem is key to this method of Croton Plant propagation.
+When propagating through the air layering method you want to make sure you’re using a healthy and strong part of the stem.
+Avoid using any part of the plant that is discoloured or showing signs of pests/sunburn etc.

 Make a vertical incision into the stem of your Croton Plant